FREE SHIPPING on orders of $85 or more

 Flemish surnames are characterized by a large number of spelling variations.
 One reason for this is that medieval English lacked definite spelling rules.
 The spellings of surnames were also influenced by the official court languages, which were French and Latin.
 Names were rarely spelled consistently in medieval times.
 Scribes and church officials recorded names as they sounded, rather than adhering to specific spelling rules, and people often had their names registered in several different forms throughout their lives.
 One of the greatest reasons for change is the linguistic uniqueness of the Flemish settlers in England, who spoke a language closely related to Dutch.
 The pronunciation and spelling of Flemish names were often altered to suit the tastes of English-speaking people.
 In many cases, the first, final, or middle syllables of surnames were eliminated.
 The name has been spelled Bewsher, Butcher, Buscher, Bucher, Boucher and many more.

-More information is included under the topic Early Bucher Notables in all our PDF Extended History products.
+More information is included under the topic Early Bucher Notables in all our PDF Extended History products and printed products wherever possible.

 Early North American records indicate many people bearing the name Bucher were among those contributors:

-Bucher Settlers in the United States in the 17th Century
+Bucher Settlers in United States in the 17th Century

-Bucher Settlers in the United States in the 18th Century
+Bucher Settlers in United States in the 18th Century

-Bucher Settlers in the United States in the 19th Century
+Bucher Settlers in United States in the 19th Century

 The Bucher Family Crest was acquired from the Houseofnames.com archives.
 The Bucher Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.